A phenomenological model of QCD monopole hadron interactions: Introduction

-In this paper, we analyze the monopole quark interactions\cite{kazama, rubakov,callan,ezawa} and show that chiral symmetry is explicitly broken when the quarks collide with the monopoles.
-Based on the analysis, we propose a phenomenological linear sigma model coupled with the monopoles.
-The monopoles interact only with isoscalar scalar mesons composed of $\bar{q}q$, e.g. sigma meson.
-The interaction breaks the chiral symmetry and leads to the mixing among the monopoles and the isoscalar scalar mesons. ( Thus, pions are not Nambu-Goldstone bosons. ) We find that the mixing is very weak.
-The monopoles couple with other hadrons only through the mixing with the isoscalar mesons.
-The monopoles themselves are described in a model of dual superconductor\cite{dual,suzuki,che,suga}, in which the monopole condensation leads to the quark confinement.
-On the other hand, chiral condensate arises in our model only when the monopole condensation takes place.
-Without the monopole hadron interaction, our linear sigma model does not show spontaneous chiral symmetry breaking.
-The sigma model does not have standard Wine bottle potential.
+The monopoles themselves are assumed to be described in a model of dual superconductor\cite{dual,suzuki,che,suga}.
+In the model the monopole condensation leads to the quark confinement.
+On the other hand, the chiral condensate arises in our model only when the monopole condensation takes place.
+Without the monopole hadron interaction, our linear sigma model is chiral symmetric and does not show spontaneous chiral symmetry breaking.
+Our sigma model does not have standard Wine bottle potential.
+The chiral condensate is generated only when the monopole condensation takes place.
+We discuss some phenomenological implications expected from the model, e.g. $f_0(1520)$ meson is a candidate for the monopole.

 Our model is a hybrid model of a sigma model of hadrons and a dual superconducting model of monopoles.
-We discuss some phenomenological implications expected from the model; absence of chiral magnetic effects in QGP and partial restoration of chiral symmetry in nuclei.
+It is an original one with the monopole hadron interaction, as long as we know.
+We analyze the model only in a tree level.
+But the treatment may be fair as a first step of the analysis of a nonstandard model involving the monopole hadron interaction.

 In our previous paper\cite{iwazakinew} we have shown such a hybrid model, but the model is assumed to be chiral symmetric.
 Thus, the pion is a Goldstone boson of the chiral symmetry which is broken spontaneously in the model.
-The idea is very acceptable.
-But detail analysis of monopole quark interactions shows that the presence of the monopoles explicitly breaks the chiral symmetry.
-Our point of view is that chiral symmetry in QCD is explicitly broken in the presence of the monopoles.
-That is, the monopoles play important roles in the low energy phenomena of QCD so that they are relevant dynamical degrees of freedom.
-QCD is defined quantum mechanically only when appropriate boundary conditions\cite{kazama,ezawa} on quarks are imposed at the monopoles.
-The boundary conditions explicitly break the chiral symmetry.
-Therefore, our model explicitly breaks the chiral symmetry by the monopole hadron interaction.
+The idea is very favorable.
+But detailed analysis of monopole quark interactions shows that the presence of the monopoles explicitly breaks the chiral SU$_A$(2) symmetry.
+Our point of view is that the chiral symmetry in strongly coupled QCD is explicitly broken in the presence of the monopoles even if the bare quark masses vanish.

-There are three types of the monopoles in QCD.
-We point out that one of the monopoles is color singlet and observable in a phase of monopole condensation; color magnetic charges are screened in the phase.
-The monopole decays into pion, kaon, $\eta$, etc. through the isoscalar mesons coupling with the hadrons because the isoscalar mesons involve the monopole component owing to their mixing with the monopole.
-Our analysis suggests that the $f_0(1500)$ meson is the monopole.